KopyTKG/LEA/Readme.md

 ## License

-This project is licensed under the Creative Commons 1.0 License.
+This project is licensed under the Creative Commons Zero v1.0 Universal License.
 See [LICENSE](LICENSE.md) for details.